Schizophrenia: symptoms, triggers and treatment

-Schizophrenia can also cause confusion and difficulties in concentrating and controlling thoughts and some people have long term problems with organisational skills and motivation.
-The earlier schizophrenia is diagnosed and treated, the greater the chances of recovery or effective reduction in associated symptoms.
+Schizophrenia can cause confusion and difficulties in concentrating and controlling thoughts and some people have long term problems with organisational skills and motivation.
+The earlier schizophrenia is diagnosed and treated, the greater the chances of recovery or effective reduction in associated schizophrenia symptoms.

 If you have schizophrenia, your understanding and interpretation of events around you may be distorted compared to others.
 You may see or hear things which aren’t truly there, or have beliefs and ideas which appear removed from reality, and can lead to unusual behaviours in response to these events which feel entirely real from your perspective.